Global and multi-campus with immersion in local business environments in

 MSc International Business has three specialisation tracks: Doing Business in Europe, Doing Business in Asia, Doing Business in America

 As a one-year MSc: holders of four-year degrees

 As a two-year MSc: holders of three-year degrees (more info

-This MSc was ranked second in France by MOCI magazine in 2017
+This MSc was ranked first in France by MOCI magazine in 2019